 But in the very next scene, we see Steve reading a book entitled Mental Disorders.
 The seed has been planted.
 He then begins to keep a medical log, recording events that are indicative of mental illness.
 These events culminate in the Case of the Missing Strawberries.
 Queeg becomes obsessed with finding out who ate some strawberries without authorization.
 He becomes convinced that someone made a copy of the key that would have allowed for such pilferage.
 He turns the ship upside down trying to find the key, which will tell him who the culprit is.
 Of course, there is no such key.

 It turns out to be a typhoon.
-The safe thing to do is head into the wind, but the last orders they had from the fleet were to head away from the wind.
+The safe thing to do is head into the wind, but the last orders they had from the fleet before they lost communication were to head away from the wind.
 Steve says they don’t know what the fleet’s orders are now.
 Queeg insists that they continue to follow the last orders and head away from the wind.
-This is like the poem “Casabianca,” in which a boy is given orders by his father to stay at his post.
-Unbeknownst to him, his father is killed.
-The boy remains at his post in the face of certain death, calling to his father to tell him what to do.
+This too is like the situation in Crimson Tide, where a break in communications sets up the question, should we follow the last order received, or should we use our best judgment under the circumstances?
+And, of course, both situations are like that in the poem “Casabianca,” in which a boy on a ship is given orders by his father to stay at his post.
+Unbeknownst to him, his father is subsequently killed.
+As the ship goes up in flames, while the rest of the crew abandons it, the boy remains at his post in the face of certain death, calling to his father to tell him what to do.
 The ship is completely destroyed in a huge explosion when the fire reaches the magazine.
 The last two lines of the poem are the following: “But the noblest thing which perished there / Was that young, faithful heart!”
 The moral is that it is better to die obeying an order than to survive by disobeying it, even if that order was no longer appropriate, given the change in circumstances.
+Interestingly, the boy’s father is also the commanding officer of the ship, making the connection between parental and military authority that is also being suggested by this movie.

 When they get back to San Francisco, Willie gets a call from May.
 Although they have broken up, she is worried because Ensign Harding called her and said Willie was in trouble.
 Ensign Harding was able to leave the Caine before the typhoon hit because his wife had become seriously ill.
 May asks Willie if his mother is there with him.
 He tells her she isn’t.
 She had to go to New York to be with Uncle Lloyd, who is sick.
 He tells May he loves her and wants to marry her, but she still refuses.